Sutton Valence, St Mary

 The list of former rectors, vicars, and curates is of interest.
-Ricardus de Hannyngfield, rector in 1326, was royal chaplain to Edward II, and undertook a mission abroad on behalf of the king.
+Ricardus de Hannyngfield, the rector in 1326, was royal chaplain to Edward II and undertook a mission abroad on behalf of the king.

-There was a sizeable 14th century building here, but by the 19th century that building had become unsafe, and in 1823 the decision was made to pull it down and build a new church.
-Initial estimates for the job quoted a figure of £3000, but when the work was actually undertaken that figure rose to over £6000, proving, perhaps, that escalating building costs are not a modern phenomenon!
+There was a sizeable 14th-century building here, but by the 19th century that building had become unsafe, and in 1823 the decision was made to pull it down and build a new church.
+Initial estimates for the job quoted a figure of 3000 pounds, but when the work was actually undertaken that figure rose to over 6000 pounds, proving, perhaps, that escalating building costs are not a modern phenomenon!

-One of the few remaining bits of the old church to survive are a pair of grotesquely carved corbels at the east end of the aisle arches.
-The font was reused, with some renovation.
+One of the few remaining bits of the old church to survive is a pair of grotesquely carved corbels at the east end of the aisle arches.
+The font was reused, and has been partially restored.

 Sutton Valence Altarpiece

 The most notable historical feature of Sutton Valence church is, sadly, no longer to be found in the church.
 This is the unusual 14th century altarpiece, carved by English craftsmen from Caen stone.
 The altarpiece is in a form of triptych, with a central figure of a Madonna and Child.
 This central section is flanked by two smaller panels topped by canopies.
 There were possibly two further panels, now lost.
 In 1921 the Sutton Valence altarpiece was purchased by the Victoria and Albert Museum in London, where it can now be seen.